Blaneczek/BladeOfLegend_ATBSystem/README.md

 # Core ([code](Source/BladeOfLegend/DAWID/Core))
 <details>
 <summary>More</summary>

-</br>There are two key elements: Combat Slots and Combat Manager.
+</br>There are two key elements: **Combat Slots** and **Combat Manager**.
 </br>
-</br>Combat slots are actors with collision boxes placed on the level where combat characters are located.
+</br>**Combat slots** are actors with collision boxes placed on the level where combat characters are located.
 Each character is assigned to a slot.
 The player can interact with the assigned slots using the mouse.
 When the player hovers over or clicks on a slot, an arrow of a different color appears.
 Slots are used to select heroes and enemies by the player.

 <img src="https://github.com/user-attachments/assets/74257afa-30b0-41d6-abfa-187f43de648c" width="415"> ![slotsgif](https://github.com/user-attachments/assets/74bc39c9-28da-4318-87d1-637c773c6a39)

-</br>Combat Manager is the main part of the system that manages gameplay, and also UI elements.
+</br>**Combat Manager** is the main part of the system that manages gameplay, and also UI elements.
 We can break it down into 3 parts (Player, Enemies and General) and describe the most important functions.
-<br>Player: The manager spawns all heroes with the appropriate data and handles clicking on slots when the player performs an action.
+</br></br>**Player:** The manager spawns all heroes with the appropriate data and handles clicking on slots when the player performs an action.
 Then, when the action is used, it processes it further, adding it to the queue.

 ```c++
 void ABLCombatManager::SetPlayerTeam()